vmleon/learning-library/analytics-library/sailgp/oac-provisioning/oac-provisioning.md

 1. Oracle Cloud has two types of users:

    - **OCI Native users**: represent users like you, or applications that can perform operations on OCI native services.
    - **OCI Federated Users** with Identity Cloud Service (IDCS).
-IDCS is a Identity Provider included with Oracle Cloud to manage Identity services beyond basic users, groups and roles capabilities.
+IDCS is an Identity Provider included with Oracle Cloud to manage Identity services beyond basic users, groups and roles capabilities.
 For example, OAuth2.0, Multi Factor Authentication, etc.

    > NOTE: OAC requires a Federated user.